What is hernia?

 - Umbilical Hernia: Umbilical hernia occurs when part of the intestine comes out near the umbilicus (navel area) creating a bulge in that area.

 - Incisional Hernia: An incisional hernia occurs when a wound caused by any surgery does not heal totally.
-Chances of the occurrence of hernia in that unhealed internal organ are too much.
+The chances of the occurrence of hernia in that unhealed internal organ are too much.

 - Hiatal Hernia: Hiatal hernia occurs when part of the stomach protrudes upward and pushes the diaphragm.
 That is why it is called diaphragmatic hernia too which needs laparoscopic hiatal hernia repair.